Configuration

 - Server Configuration - API keys and server settings

-- Supabase Configuration - Database connection and settings
+- Database Configuration - PostgreSQL connection and settings

 - GitHub Repositories - Where to fetch code and documentation